Mahmudulhasan162/Online-CSE-Courses/README.md

 1. Three project features of this project :-

-##Features
+## Features
--Select button shows the individual project name in the cart.
+- Select button shows the individual project name in the cart.
--Total credit hours calculation using React.
+- Total credit hours calculation using React.
--Remaining credit hours calculation using React.
+- Remaining credit hours calculation using React.

 2. How I have managed the state in my assignment project :-